 I completed my Masters in Computer Science in May 2014 at Johns Hopkins and worked at LTN Global Communications before starting my PhD.
 I received my B.A. in Cognitive Science from Johns Hopkins in May 2012.
-As an undergraduate, I was a research assistant in the Language Acquisition lab.
-For more information about my experiences, see my resume.

 I am working toward supporting a new generation of Internet services using structured overlay networks.
 This broad vision is outlined in an ICDCS 2017 vision track paper that describes how services that require highly demanding combinations of latency, reliability, resilience, and processing can be realized using the structured overlay concept.